Moddable-OpenSource/moddable/documentation/tools/tools.md

 node ./index.js sim/moddable_six --dir $MODDABLE/examples/base --mode build --clean
 ```

-For tests that run on an embedded device using Wi-Fi, it may be necessary to provide the Wi-Fi credentials.
-These are passed on to `mcconfig` when building the project.
+For tests that run on an embedded device using Wi-Fi, provide the Wi-Fi credentials to test-example and it relays them to `mcconfig` when building the project.

 ```shell
 node ./index.js sim/moddable_six --dir $MODDABLE/examples/network.http --ssid "My Wi-Fi" --password "[secret]"
 ```

 ### Implementation notes
 test-examples uses [xsdb](#xsdb) to monitor the execution of the example being tested.